pablof7z/bitcoin-book/chapters/01_intro.md

 The question completely caught me by off guard.

 "eehh, yes.
 No. Well.
 Maybe.
-I don't know."
+I don't know!"

-In hindsight, the answer was obviously a nuanced "MAYBE!" but who was asking the question dumbfunded me.
+In hindsight, the answer was obviously a nuanced "MAYBE!" but who was asking the question dumbfounded me.

-Adrian was my canadian friend and neighbor in Costa Rica, whom I had accidentally orange-pilled over many afternoons hanging-out by the pool.
+Adrian was my Canadian friend and neighbor in Costa Rica, whom I had accidentally orange-pilled over many afternoons hanging out by the pool.

 *Thank you, eternal Costa Rican summer.*

 He came up to speed on the importance of bitcoin like a thunder.
-From most people's default of *"bitcoin is a joke"* to *"oh-my-god-I-must-dedicate-my-life-to-creating-a-bright-orange-future-for-my-children!"*
+From the tired *"bitcoin is a ponzi!"* to *"oh-my-god-I-must-dedicate-my-life-to-creating-a-bright-orange-future-for-my-children!"*

 Within months of starting to acquire as much bitcoin as he possibly could he had spent some of his dry-powder to fly to Bitcoin 2022.